-Those travelling to Europe or Scandinavia from the United States may find themselves having a layover in Iceland.
+Those traveling to Europe or Scandinavia from the United States may find themselves having a layover in Iceland.
 If you do, you might find yourself with a few hours or a whole day in Reykjavik.
 One day in Reykjavik, Iceland will not give you the ability to see all of Iceland, but it will give you time to explore some really neat places!

 Iceland has become one of the most popular tourist destinations in the world and it is easy to see why.
 It has a unique history and has some of the most beautiful landscapes in the world.

-From natural hot springs to majestic waterfalls, Iceland has enough bucket list items to keep you busy for weeks!
 But for those that only have one day, we have some ideas on what you can see during a short visit.

 How to Spend One Day in Reykjavik, Iceland